amirfhg/patent_embeddings/README.md

 Cosine(\vec{\text{patent}}, \vec{\Delta_{12-60}})
 \]$$.
 To automate reading the patents, I prompt LLMs to to do so.
 LLMs retrieve the name and description of technological domains mentioned in most similar patents to $$\vec{\Delta_{12-60}}$$.
 This is essentially a RAG method that rely on temporal trends in vector embedding space to retrieve pieces of context (patent) with most relevance to emerging trends.

 The code in 'innovation_trend.py' implements this idea by first calculating innovation trends for every month, finding most similar patents to it, and using RAG prompt gpt-4o to produce innovation trend reports based on those patents.
-Below is the example of brief reports for the month of January 2023:
+Below is the example of brief reports for January 2023:

-""
+"Summary of innovations for year-month 2023-01 are:

+1. **Data Management and Storage**: Innovations include efficient data parity techniques, memory system operations like cache synchronization and garbage collection, and methods for managing memory tiers and zones.
+There are also advancements in memory device configurations, such as using different modes of operation and optimizing memory access parameters.

+2. **Display Technology**: Developments in display devices focus on pixel arrangement and driving methods to enhance color accuracy and efficiency.

+3. **Database and Data Processing**: Innovations include near-memory database accelerators to improve performance, dynamic data warehouse management, and methods for processing table data with version control.

+4. **Data Synchronization and Replication**: Techniques for persistent inflight tracking of operations in storage solutions and triggering pipeline execution based on data changes are highlighted.

+5. **Image and Video Processing**: Methods for dynamically updating image display settings based on sensor input and generating video content segments using user input are described.

+6. **Trace Data Management**: Techniques for managing and storing trace data spans and timestamps in data stores are introduced."

 Alternatively, one can rely on LLM's ability to read patents and identify innovation trends as a complement to the methodology discussed above.
 This way the model's response benefits from focusing on the content of a carefully selected set of patents -- among hundreds of thousands of patents -- based on my methodology.
 The aim here is to improve LLM's ability to identify emerging innovation hotspots by filtering out 95% of less aligned (relevant) patents based on $$\[
 Cosine(\vec{\text{patent}}, \vec{\Delta_{12-60}})